 – Fatigue: Many people with PCOS report increased fatigue and low energy.
 Related issues such as poor sleep may contribute to the feeling of fatigue.

 – Infertility: PCOS is a leading cause of female infertility.
 However, not every woman with PCOS is the same.
-Although some people may need the assistance of fertility treatments, others are able to conceive naturally.
+Although some people may need the assistance of fertility treatments, others can conceive naturally.

 – Mood changes: Having PCOS can increase the likelihood of mood swings, depression, and anxiety.

 – Sleep problems: People with PCOS often report problems such as insomnia or poor sleep.
-There are many factors that can affect sleep, but PCOS has been linked to a sleep disorder called sleep apnea.
-With sleep apnea, a person will stop breathing for short periods of time during sleep.
+Many factors can affect sleep, but PCOS has been linked to a sleep disorder called sleep apnea.
+With sleep apnea, a person will stop breathing for short periods during sleep.

 – Complications of PCOS can include: